-No. As long as the repair first appears in the year, we can file a claim.
-This is true even if the problem does not reoccur for quite a while after that.
+No. As long as the first repair appears in the first year, we can file a claim.
+Even if the problem does not reoccur for quite a while after that, this still holds true.

 Not in Delaware.
 It does not matter how many miles you drive your car in the first year, as long as it is covered under the manufacturer's warranty.

 You may still have a claim.
-If you are having continuous problems and your car is under a manufacturer's warranty, we can still help under the Federal Magnuson Moss Warranty Act.
+If you are having continuous problems and your car is under a manufacturer's warranty, we can still help under the Federal Magnuson–Moss Warranty Act.
 Please let us know about your repairs and we will have someone from our firm contact you and explain your rights.
-The representation is still completely cost-free under the Magnuson–Moss Warranty Act.
+Representation is still completely cost-free under the Magnuson–Moss Warranty Act.

-Like lemon laws in other states, The Delaware Lemon Law Statute contains a fee-shifting provision which means that if the consumer prevails, the manufacturer must pay all attorney fees and legal costs on top of what you receive.
-If you submit a claim to Kimmel & Silverman, and we accept your case, you will not pay anything out of pocket, win or lose.
+Like lemon laws in other states, The Delaware Lemon Law Statute contains a fee-shifting provision which means, that if the consumer prevails, the manufacturer must pay all attorney fees and legal costs on top of what you receive.
+If we accept your case, you will not pay anything out of pocket, win or lose.
 The fee-shifting provision gives you equal footing when battling against a multi-billion dollar automobile manufacturer.

-No, but, we ARE representing Delaware Motorcycle Drivers through the Federal Magnuson Moss Warranty Act, so if you are experiencing problems with your bike, please do not hesitate to submit your information for our review.
+No, but, we are still representing Delaware Motorcycle Drivers through the Federal Magnuson–Moss Warranty Act.
+If you are experiencing problems with your bike, please do not hesitate to submit your information for our review.
 We have successfully handled many motorcycle breach of warranty cases and we offer the same cost-free representation as we do under the Lemon Law.

-This is the #1 question we receive at Kimmel & Silverman.
-Unfortunately, used cars are not covered under the Lemon Law, but hold on..don't get discouraged yet...If you have a manufacturer's warranty, original or extended, we can still help you under the aforementioned Mag Moss Act.
+Unfortunately, used cars are not covered under the DE Lemon Law.
+However, if you have a manufacturer's warranty, original or extended, we can still help you under the Magnuson–Moss Warranty Act.